Mark-Seaman/Shrinking-World-Pubs/SoftwareEngineering/AI/Chapter1.md

 # Software Engineering - Chapter 1

-    ai/Chapter1.md

-This is an AI article about the Software Engineering Course

-## Chat-GPT Prompts

 Plan a textbook on Software Engineering with 7 Chapters with each containing four subtopics